ether-camp/public/reputation.md

 ## Motivation
 The main goal of system is to create a community of experts which votes for the projects or any other content is trustful.
 Reputational system can be presented as a graph where nodes are actors of the system and edges are relationships between the actors.
-Reputational function is called symmetric if reputation depends only on interactions between actors, not on actor's roles and statuses.
-And asymetric reputational fuction depends both on graph edges weights and on nodes labels.
+The reputational function is symmetric, if reputation depends only on interactions between actors, not on actor's roles and statuses.
+The asymetric reputational fuction depends both on graph edges weights and on nodes labels.
-On the picture below there is an example of a symmetric and asymetric reputational functions.
-As can be seen, switching labels on the graph describing asymetric reputational function will also cause changing of the edges weights.
+On the picture below there is an example of both symmetric and asymetric reputational functions.
+As can be seen, switching labels on the graph describing asymetric reputational function will change the weight of the edges.

 ![Reputational functions](http://imgur.com/rQi7KeZ.png)